-Ms. Parker, an associate in K&L Gates’ Newark office, concentrates her practice on complex commercial litigation and insurance coverage litigation.
+Dana Parker, counsel in K&L Gates’ Newark office, concentrates her practice on complex commercial litigation, environmental and insurance coverage litigation.

-Ms. Parker has represented a health care company in E&O insurance coverage litigation and arbitration arising from underlying antitrust claims.
+She also has represented a health care company in E&O insurance coverage litigation and arbitration arising from underlying antitrust claims.
 She has also litigated and counseled clients in disputes regarding insurance coverage for construction defects and construction-related bodily injury, among others.
-Ms. Parker also has experience securing coverage for clients as additional insureds on policies issued to other entities.
+Dana also has experience securing coverage for clients as additional insureds on policies issued to other entities.
 She has assisted many clients with tendering coverage claims and coordinating the claims process, and has obtained coverage in many instances without resorting to litigation.

-Ms. Parker’s commercial litigation experience includes trade secret misappropriation, breach of contract, trade libel and disparagement, licensing litigation involving the Digital Millennium Copyright and Lanham Acts, antitrust (Sherman Act) and lost profits.
+Dana’s commercial litigation experience includes LLC shareholder disputes, fraud and civil RICO claims: trade secret misappropriation, breach of contract, trade libel and disparagement, licensing litigation involving the Digital Millennium Copyright and Lanham Acts, antitrust (Sherman Act) and lost profits.